archethic-foundation/archethic-docs/docs/learn/sharding/beacon-chain/explorer.md

 title: Beacon Explorer
 ---

-`ARCHEthic` Blockchain leverages `Sharding` to outperform the exiting blockchains using shards called: `subsets` and BeaconChain Explorer displays the entire transactions across subsets.
+`Archethic` Blockchain leverages `Sharding` to outperform the exiting blockchains using shards called: `subsets` and BeaconChain Explorer displays the entire transactions across subsets.
 So, users can overcome the overhead of searching in each shard.

 ## Concepts